adiLmao/adiLmao/README.md

 - 👋 Hi, I’m @adiLmao
 - 👀 I’m interested in making games and applications
-- 🌱 I’m currently learning C++ and SDL2
+- 🌱 I’m currently learning C++ and Vulkan
-- 💞️ I’m looking to collaborate on music, graphics and games
+- 💞️ I’m looking to collaborate on music, graphics and games.

 <!---
 adiLmao/adiLmao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.